Two local lawmakers would like to slow down the process through which communities incorporate themselves into cityhood.

 State Rep. Mary Margaret Oliver (D-83, Decatur) is pre-filing a bill in the General Assembly next week that would require communities to follow a two-year process before incorporating as a city.

 Her comments came during a Thursday night town hall meeting in which members of DeKalb County’s legislative delegation met with constituents.
-A major topic of discussion during the meeting was the incorporation of Brookhaven as a city.
+A major topic of discussion during the meeting was .

 “We are definitely in a trend of municipalization,” she said.
 “But the economic viability of Brookhaven has to be analyzed on some level, and with some participation from its neighbors.”